flamin-goes/SQLiWatchdog/README.md

 # SQL Injection Watchdog
-A Python Script for IIS Log Analysis (Currently Supports IIS Servers) This is a CLI(command line interface) based tool.
-The script `watchdog.py`, helps identify potential SQL injection attempts within an IIS server log file.
-It scans for various patterns commonly used in SQL injection attacks targeting web applications running on IIS servers.
+A Python Script for Log Analysis (Compatible with IIS and Apache Servers) This is a CLI (command-line interface) based tool designed to identify potential SQL injection attempts within web server log files.
+The script `watchdog.py` scans log files for various patterns commonly used in SQL injection attacks targeting web applications running on both IIS and Apache servers.

 ## Disclaimer:
 This script is for educational purposes only and should not be considered a complete security solution.
-This script is currently designed to analyze IIS server log files.
-The format of Apache server logs differs, and this script might not be directly compatible without modifications.

 ## Features:
-- Analyzes IIS server log files.
+- Analyzes both Apache and IIS server log files.
 - Identifies potential SQL injection patterns.
 - Reports line numbers and log entries with potential threats.
+- Compatible with linux OS.

 ## Reqirements:
 Python 3.x